paigeshin/ios_ultimate_interview_questions/README.md

-# Increase your salary dramatically by preparing for a job interview smartly
+# Increase your salary dramatically by preparing for a job interview

 - If you are a beginner level swift developer, you are lucky to have found this repository.
 Not only can you learn the fundamentals of Swfit Langauge, you can also prepare for your job interview